May 14, 2018

-Now, she‘s believed to be the first adult patient in Canada to be successfully treated for sickle-cell disease with transplanted stem cells.
+She‘s one of the first adult patients in Canada to be successfully treated for sickle-cell disease with transplanted stem cells.

 “I’m still not sure if I fully believe it,” she says.
 “My whole life has revolved around sickle cells and now I feel like a new person.
 I’m so blessed.”

 Agyepong underwent the procedure at Calgary’s Tom Baker Cancer Centre late last year with donor cells from her older sister, Stephanie Amoah.
 Today, Agyepong’s blood tests confirm she is essentially cured.